 Is it safe to bring people back?
 This isn’t just “can we locate desks 2 meters apart?” - it must consider individual circumstances.
 How are people arriving at the office?
 Do you want all your employees travelling on different public transport then joining together?
 What about individuals who have been shielding or are shielding others in their homes?

 What do your people think and feel?
 This pandemic has affected people in so many different ways - communication is crucial to understanding different points of view.
 Ideally seek to reach agreement with individuals rather than unilaterally impose rules upon people.
-Particularly if people have been working from home for the past 5 months, you’ll need to explain why it is now essential they perform their role in the office.
+Particularly if people have been working from home for many months, you’ll need to explain why it is now essential they perform their role in the office.

 COVID secure - what does this mean?